She tried to avoid plastic while grocery shopping for a week. Here's how it went

 Maybe we can slow some of the projected growth in plastic we use once and throw away, and major oil, gas and petrochemical corporations that make most of our plastic will shift to more renewable products.
 In the meantime, I aim to up my game.
 I avoided using 27 plastic containers and packages in one week; I can do better.

-Need some tips on where to start?
-NPR's Life Kit pulled together some helpful tips for starting to audit the plastic in your life, even beyond your grocery list.

-This story was produced by WBUR as part of their newsletter, "Cooked: the search for sustainable eats."
+This story was produced by WBUR as part of its newsletter, "Cooked: the search for sustainable eats."

 Copyright 2022 WBUR